I Told You So

 sighed bleakly, thinking of how he had stood in the captain’s way, nearly

 stealing Eena’s heart from the man.
-It
+It had been unintentional to begin with.
+As

 her best friend and protector, constantly in her company and in her dreams, a

 desire to become more than friends had naturally developed.
-In spite of these deep and earnest feelings,
+In spite of these

-any sort of intimate relationship between them was forbidden.
+forbidden.
 It would violate tradition.
-It would break promises made by their parents
+It would break promises made by their

-when they were children.
-It would bring
+parents when they were children.
+It would bring dishonor on them both.

 Furthermore,

 Ian had been promised to someone—a woman named Angelle.
-He smiled at the thought of her and the short
+He smiled at the

-amount of time spent in her company.
-For
+thought of her and the short amount of time spent in her company.
+For years

-the timid young lady to give Ian a chance had proved a real difficulty.
-Once past the initial awkwardness, however,
+proved a real difficulty.
+Once past the initial awkwardness, however, their

-their relationship set in motion something sweet.
+relationship set in motion something sweet.
 Something comfortable and pleasant.
-Ian felt himself genuinely falling for

-Angelle, despite the soft spot in his heart for Eena.
+heart for Eena.
 He had accepted his lot.
 Things were as they should be.

 Ian

 looked up at the amazing woman in front of him.
+In his preoccupation with

-In his preoccupation with personal thoughts he had missed crossing over
+personal thoughts he had missed crossing over the line of healed ground into

-the line of healed ground into the withered forest.
-Circling them now was the surviving ruins of
+the withered forest.
+Circling them now was the surviving ruins of a fragile,

-only greenery existed in the grassy steps beneath Eena’s bare feet.
-She wasn’t taking her time as expected, but
+Eena’s bare feet.
+She wasn’t taking her time as expected but pushing hastily

 “Why